Human rights abuses of the Marcos dictatorship: Warrantless arrests

 Victims were raided and arrested in their own homes without warrants, and illegally detained without charges or clear information about the status of their case.
 Arrest, Search and Seizure Orders (ASSO) did not undergo its usual bureaucratic process and at times were merely lists of people to be arrested.
 Because of the lack of prior investigation, military men could insert names in the list of people to be arrested.

 Torture

 Torture was instrumental in the Martial Law rule.
 Young officers, some of them freshly graduated from the military academy, participated in the torture of political dissidents, suspected communists.
 The ‘top two’ torturers, Col. Rolando Abadilla and Lt.
 Rodolfo Aguinaldo were allegedly trained by CIA operatives in the United States.
 Various torture methods had physical, psychological, and sexual natures, many of them meant to degrade the victim.
 Even dissenters from high-level government officers, such as Sen. Ninoy Aquino and Sen. Ramon Mitra were detained and tortured with solitary confinement.
 Torture methods were used by the military to threaten, interrogate, or simply hurt detainees, as most of them released without being charged of anything.
+Sixto Carlos Jr., an activist and professor who was arrested in 1979 and tortured, was among the martial law victims who disappeared but managed to eventually be released.
 Many of the ‘salvaged’ bodies dumped in public view bore intense torture marks, instilling fear about what happens to those who oppose the Marcos regime.